Before we begin. A disclaimer.

 I decide to stop working on both GitGardener and Telemonetize.

-I go back to the drawing board and wonder what has worked for me thus far.
+I go back to the drawing board and see what has worked for me thus far.

 Easy answer.
-Launching products in a fast pace without stressing about the idea too much.
+Launching products at a fast pace without stressing about the idea too much.

 Right?